diefenbach/django-lfs/docs/user/management/properties/index.rst

 Properties
 ==========

-This section descibes the management interfaces of the ``Properties`` menu:
+This section describes the management interfaces of the ``Properties`` menu:

 Overview
 ========